hmajid2301/portfolio-site/README.md

 ### 📦 Deployment

-This application is currently deployed using [`Netlify`](netlify.com) where it auto rebuilds the site every time I push code to master.
-You can easily extend the `.gitlab-ci.yml` file to use CI/CD to auto-deploy your site anywhere you like.
+This application is currently deployed to [`Netlify`](netlify.com) it is deployed using gitlab CI to deploy the site.

 ## 🎉 Features